Introduction

 Crohn’s disease, much like Ulcerative Colitis, is associated with several extra-intestinal manifestations of the disease:

-- Musculoskeletal, such as Enteropathic arthritis (typically affecting sacroiliac and other large joints), nail clubbing, or with metabolic bone disease (secondary to malabsorption)
+- Musculoskeletal, such as enteropathic arthritis (typically affecting sacroiliac and other large joints), nail clubbing, or metabolic bone disease (secondary to malabsorption)

-- Skin, either as erythema nodosum (tender red/purple subcutaneous nodules, typically on the shins (Fig. 2A)) or pyoderma gangrenosum (erythematous papules/pustules that develop into deep ulcers (Fig. 2B))
+- Skin, such as erythema nodosum (tender purple subcutaneous nodules, typically on the shins (Fig. 2A)) or pyoderma gangrenosum (erythematous papules or pustules that develop into deep ulcers (Fig. 2B))

-- Eyes – Episcleritis, anterior uvetitis, or iritis
+- Eyes, such as episcleritis, anterior uvetitis, or iritis

-- Hepatobiliary – Primary sclerosing cholangitis (more associated with UC), cholangiocarcinoma (due to association with primary sclerosing cholangitis), or gallstones
+- Hepatobiliary, such as Primary sclerosing cholangitis (albeit more associated with ulcerative colitis), cholangiocarcinoma (due to association with primary sclerosing cholangitis), or gallstone disease (see Complications)

 Investigations

-Routine bloods are required to examine for anaemia, low albumin (secondary to systemic illness), and evidence of inflammation (raised CRP and WCC).
+For patients with a suspected diagnosis of Crohn’s disease, routine blood tests can be performed, to assess for evidence of any anaemia, low albumin (secondary to systemic illness), or evidence of inflammation (raised CRP and WCC).

 A faecal calprotectin test should be performed in all patents with recent onset lower gastrointestinal symptoms, with a good sensitivity for inflammatory bowel disease.
-A stool sample for any potential infective cause should also be sent.
+A stool MC&S sample should be sent to exclude an infective cause.

 Severity Classification